Random fields and the geometry of Wiener space: Preliminaries II: The infinite dimensional theory

 \end{definition}

-We shall note here that, $H$-convex functionals encompass a fairly large class of Wiener functionals.
-For instance, let $f:\real\to\real$ be a real, convex function, then $F(\omega)=\int_0^1 f(\omega_t)\,dt$, is a valid $H$-convex Wiener functional, whenever the integral is well defined.

-Some of the properties of $H$-convex functionals are listed below. \begin{enumerate} \item Any measurable convex functional defined on $X$, is $H$-convex. \item To verify $H$-convexity, it suffices to verify the condition \eqref{eqn:H-convex} for $k=-h$ and $\a=1/2$. \item If $\{F_n\}_{n\in\mathbb{N}}$ is a sequence of $H$-convex functionals converging in probability, then the limit is also $H$-convex. \item $F\in L^p$ for some $p>1$ is $H$-convex if and only if $D^2 F$ is a positive and symmetric Hilbert--Schmidt operator valued distribution on $X$. \end{enumerate}
+One of the properties of $H$-convex functionals which will be used in later sections is that a necessary and sufficient condition for a Wiener functional $F\in L^p$ for some $p>1$ to be $H$-convex is that the corresponding $D^2 F$ must be a positive and symmetric Hilbert--Schmidt operator valued distribution on $X$ (cf. \cite{UstZakai00}).

-For the proofs of the above properties, we refer the reader to \cite{Ust:Zakai96, Ust:Zakai98, Ust:Zakai00}.
-We shall discuss more about $H$-convex functionals in the later sections.